savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

   * count no orphans. why not just pick longest chain in DAG.
 Because attacker can make a slightly longer one (hmmmhow?)
   * why not count all orphans?
     * ethereum tried this with GHOST.
-    * but here the attacker could add references from its chain to orphan blocks, and can defaat this scheme as well
+    * but here the attacker could add references from its chain to orphan blocks, and can defeat this scheme as well
   * count "some" orphans: those that are "well connected" to the longest chain.
     * intuition is that orphans will not have incoming edges to the attacker's chain
     * definition: k-uncle of a chain is the number of blocks in the cluster that are not connected to the block.
       * Phantom greedy version, replace step 1 with:
-        "search for chain wtih largest number of uncles of degree <= k, the chain + uncles are hoenst"
+        "search for chain wtih largest number of uncles of degree <= k, the chain + uncles are honest"

 * security guarantee:
   1. (almost) all honest block are uncles of degree <= k of heaviest chain